dfcreative/deinterleave/readme.md

 `[a0,b0,c0, a1,b1,c1, ...]` → `[a0,a1,a2,..., b0,b1,b2,..., c0,c1,c2]`

-Source can be an _Array_ or _TypedArray_.
-Stride indicates number of elements per block.
+Source can be an _Array_ or _TypedArray_. `stride` indicates number of elements per group, ie. number of channels.

 ## License